marksteele/cinched/README.md

 Cinched must be started as the root user in order to be able to setup an appropriate runtime environment.
 During the service startup, Cinched:

 * Sets the system resource limit to ensure sufficient file descriptors are available.
-* Diables kernel core dumps
+* Disables kernel core dumps
 * Resets all filesystem file/folder permissions and ownership to the configured Cinched user
 * Drops privileges to the `cinched` user